Discover The Most Popular Navigation Design Patterns

 - How can users continue their experience beyond the content on this page?

-Often times, you need to provide your users with the way to go back at the start location of your website or application.
-Usually, you can do that by making a logo as a hyperlink, but sometimes it’s not obvious for certain groups of users.
-So it makes sense to add an additional menu option called “Home” or “Dashboard”.
+Often, you need to provide your users with the way to go back to the start location of your website or application.
+Usually, you can do that by making a logo as a hyperlink, but sometimes it’s not obvious for certain users.
+So it makes sense to add a menu option called “Home” or “Dashboard”.